dustlang/cargo/src/doc/src/reference/config.md

 metadata_key2 = "value"

 [term]
-verbose = false        # whether cargo provides verbose output color = 'auto'         # whether cargo colorizes output progress.when = 'auto' # whether cargo shows progress bar progress.width = 80    # width of progress bar
+verbose = false        # whether payload provides verbose output color = 'auto'         # whether payload colorizes output progress.when = 'auto' # whether payload shows progress bar progress.width = 80    # width of progress bar
 ```

 ### Environment variables

-Cargo can also be configured through environment variables in addition to the
+Payload can also be configured through environment variables in addition to the
 TOML configuration files.
 For each configuration key of the form `foo.bar` the
-environment variable `CARGO_FOO_BAR` can also be used to define the value.
+environment variable `PAYLOAD_FOO_BAR` can also be used to define the value.
 Keys are converted to uppercase, dots and dashes are converted to underscores.
 For example the `target.x86_64-unknown-linux-gnu.runner` key can also be
-defined by the `CARGO_TARGET_X86_64_UNKNOWN_LINUX_GNU_RUNNER` environment
+defined by the `PAYLOAD_TARGET_X86_64_UNKNOWN_LINUX_GNU_RUNNER` environment
 variable.

 Environment variables will take precedence over TOML configuration files.